 Two animated gifs of different length that run simultaneously.
-This might pass as a novel, time-tensed concept.
-The cartoony content, however, would prevent it from being regarded as “modern art” in the rarefied sense.
+This might pass as a novel time-tensed concept.

 Snail Pipe (1983)

-A series of pencil drawings I made as an undergraduate at Memphis State University.
+This is a series of pencil drawings I made while an undergraduate at Memphis State University.
 (They are significantly larger than this gif.)
-This is my first attempt at biomorphism.
+This was my first attempt at biomorphism.
 The idea was inspired by Rene Magritte’s The Treachery of Images, whose bottom caption read: Ceci n’est pas une pipe, or “This is not a pipe.”
 I wrote this infamous French phrase on the last drawing.

 During this time of my life, I was fully immersed in European and American Modernism, and inspiration shows up in different studio classes in different ways.
 I saw myself as a processor of information and not as someone working in or stealing from a dead style.
 Truly I never had a style, although many were assigned to my work by others.

 Eye Browse (1996)